julienagullo/rwdKit/README.md

 `media:` (object) breakpoints screen object

-`console:` (bool) active plugin in browser console
+`console:` (bool) active the plugin in the browser console

-`bootstrap:` (int) forced to use older Bootstrap version breakpoints (default version 5)
+`bootstrap:` (int) forced to use an older Bootstrap version breakpoints (default version 5)

 `position:` (string) bottom or top position

 `color:` (string) current font color

-`backgroundColor:` (string) current background-color
+`backgroundColor:` (string) current background color

 #### General options:

-- Press `F4` key or click `refresh button` to reload page without cache (to avoid opening the development tool)
+- Press `F4` key or click `refresh button` to reload the page without cache (to avoid opening the development tool)

 #### Iframe options:

-- Click `mobile button` to open responsive iframe which can be resized
+- Click `mobile button` to open a responsive iframe which can be resized
-- Press `F4` key with iframe focus to reload only iframe content without cache
+- Press `F4` key with the iframe focus to reload only iframe content without cache
-- Resize the iframe precisely by changing size below the iframe then press `ENTER`
+- Resize the iframe precisely by setting a size below the iframe then press `ENTER`
 - Switch from one breakpoint to another with the `left` and `right` arrows